 - That staff reported after the incident that they implemented what they had learned during the shootings, such as barricading, evacuating, and other measures they had been taught.

-- The workplace, which had been hit with approximately $200 million in civil actions, rejected all claims of any negligence charges or liability concerning the victims in this case due to the training they had undergone.
+- The workplace, hit with $200 million in civil actions, rejected all claims of liability as a result of their training.

 Participants worked through the pros and cons of training for an active threat or workplace shooting today

-The responsibility of providing procedures and training for an active threat can impact the financial fate of your company in more ways than one.
+- Providing training for an active threat can impact the financial fate of your company

-We even discussed the stake of your company’s reputation following a tragic incident.
+- Your company’s reputation is at stake following a tragic incident.